 A question that I get asked through the blog is where to stay in Crete.
 At least once a week I receive an e-mail asking me which is the best place to stay!
 This is a query that comes up early, during the planning stage, and it needs to be decided soon so as to move on with ur planning.
 In this article, I’ll break down the answer by interest, as well as by region.
-I’ll also tell where I stayed when I haven’t moved to the island, on my first road trip visit to Crete.

 - Where to stay in Crete according to your interests

 - Best places to stay in Crete for beaches

 - Family holidays in Crete: Convenient places to stay

 - Where to stay in Crete for nightlife